 An Ongoing Drug Problem in Sports

 Undeniably, cocaine continues to plague the sport to this day.
 It is astounding that after cocaine caused so much damage to the sport in the 1980s, that more regulations were not enacted to prevent players from using drugs.
-Until the Major Leagues decides to put an end to cocaine and other drug abuse in baseball, players will continue to indulge in the activity, putting the their lives and the sport they love at risk.
+Until the Major Leagues decide to put an end to cocaine and other drug abuse in baseball, players will continue to indulge in the activity, putting their lives and the sport they love at risk.

 About the author: